Our quest to understand the brain

 The brain’s wiring map

 To understand the brain, we need to understand not only its building blocks, the cells, but how those building blocks fit together and interact with one another.
-Our researchers are working to define the mouse brain’s “connectome,” the 3D map of how neurons connect to each other.
-In a collaboration with research teams at Princeton University and Baylor College of Medicine, funded by the Intelligence Advanced Research Projects Activity, or IARPA, Allen Institute for Brain Science researchers are using a technique known as electron microscopy to map the billion neural connections present in a cubic millimeter of brain from the mouse visual cortex, a piece about the size of a grain of sand.
+Our researchers are working to define the mouse brain’s “microscale connectome,” the 3D map of how neurons connect to each other.
+In a collaboration with research teams at Princeton University and Baylor College of Medicine, funded by the Intelligence Advanced Research Projects Activity, or IARPA, Allen Institute for Brain Science researchers are using a technique known as electron microscopy to map the billion synapses present in a cubic millimeter of brain from the mouse visual cortex, a piece about the size of a grain of sand.
 When it’s complete, this will be the largest piece of brain ever mapped at such detail.
+Access data via the newly launched MICrONS Explorer: A virtual observatory of the cortex.

 - The quest to unravel the connectome February 2, 2018